Understanding ‘charter capital’

 Clause 2 Article 6 of Decree 139/2016/ND-CP

 The application dossier for charter capital modification is quite plenty.

-Should investors wish to have PLF represent in implementing all procedures to increase/decrease charter capital, they only need to provide:
+Should investors wish to have M&A Vietnam represent in implementing all procedures to increase/decrease charter capital, they only need to provide:

 In case where foreign investors contribute capital to or purchase contributed capital from a multiple-member limited liability company in Vietnam, in addition to the listed documents, a written approval from the Department of Planning and Investment on capital contribution and purchase of contributed capital made by foreign investors must also be obtained.

 Clause 2 Article 44 of Decree 78/2015/ND-CP